guizer/flight-tracker-simulator/README.md

 - Flight data (departure, arrival, aircraft...) are exposed with a REST api by the flight service. :x:

 - A UI allows the visualization
-  - of the current position of each aircraft on a map. :x:
+  - of the current position of each aircraft on a map. :heavy_check_mark:
   - of the past position of each aircraft on a map. :x: